DMacMakes/dmacdocs/content/en/torrens/ise102/week2/index.md

 1. Make a **new project** using the `ise102_console` template (use the search field).
     - If you can't remember how, visit [the resources](resources/#visual-studio-c-templates) and start from **step 3**.
     - Put it in a new folder `week2` and call the project `Guessy Number`.
+    - Remember: click the checkbox to **keep project and solution in the same folder.**
 2. Open `main.cpp`, select and delete all the code, then **type this in**:

 {{< imgcard guessy_code_vs Link "guessy_code_vs.png" >}}